alem-platform/sprint-sql/story03/unique-union/README.md

 | ------------- |
 | `unique-union.sql` |

-Find unique combinations of values using `DISTINCT`.

 ## Instructions:

 Using the `employees` table, write a query to find all unique combinations of `department_id` and `position`.
 Retrieve `department_id` and `position`.

-Order the results by ascending order first by `department_id` and then by position columns.
+Order the results by ascending order first by `department_id` and then by `position` columns.

 ## Resources: